Humbugs/Humbugs.github.io/_products/brain-licker.md

 height: 41
 depth: 34
 weight: 100
-meta_description: Brain Licker sweets only £1.
+meta_description: 'Brain Licker sweets only Ãº1.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Wrapped]
 flavour: [Sour]